alicebob/procspy/README.md

-Go module to list all TCP connections with PID and processname.
+Go module to list all TCP connections, and to list all connections with the owning PID and processname.

-Works by reading /proc on Linux, and by executing `netstat` and `lsof` on Darwin. not.
+Works by reading /proc directly on Linux, and by executing `netstat` and `lsof -i` on Darwin.

 Works for IPv4 and IPv6 TCP connections.
-Only active connections are listed, ports where something is only listening are skipped.
+Only active connections are listed; ports where something is only listening or TIME_WAITs are skipped.
 Connections where the owning process is unknown are also skipped.

 If you want all processes you'll need to run this as root.